Your cart is empty

 Heat oil in a 32cm paella pan over a medium-high heat.

 When vinegar has reduced by half, return chorizo and chicken to pan along with the rice.
 Fry, stirring, for a few minutes, then add tomatoes and capsicum.
-Add stock, season with salt and pepper, and stir well, and leave to cook for 10-15 minutes, or until liquid has evaporated (avoid stirring the rice to encourage the socarrat to form).
+Add the saffron threads, stir to incorporate, then add stock, season with salt and pepper, and stir well, and leave to cook for 10-15 minutes, or until liquid has evaporated (avoid stirring the rice to encourage the socarrat to form).

 Dot the raw seafood & snails evenly across the top of the rice, and keep on heat (without stirring) until the seafood is just cook by the steam escaping from the rice.
 The moisture the seafood releases will finish cooking the rice.
 Scatter with parsley and lemon wedges and serve.

 1.5h prep | 4h cook

 There’s a reason the food of Central America is so beloved throughout the rest of ...
 Read more

 This recipe is one of over 130 in Boronia Kitchen, Simon Sandall’s inspiring journey from humble beginnings to award winning su...

 Veggie dishes can sometimes be designated to the lower end of the dining table hierarchy, especially when competing with a sat...